merovex-archival/merovex.github.io/pages/astro-empires/advanced-base-guide.md

 if you comply dogmatically to this Doctrine, you may not need an Orbital Shipyard.

-A reader asserted the paragraph above was a bit short-sighted.
+A reader once asserted the paragraph above was a bit short-sighted.
 After all, an Orbital Shipyard takes up no space.
 It draws 12 energy and a single berth.
 If you are using Fusion Plants to power it, then three total berths are consumed, with four energy remaining; or two of them